microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/message-send.md

 Send an existing draft message.

 The draft message can be a new message [draft](../api/user-post-messages.md), [reply draft](../api/message-createreply.md), [reply-all draft](../api/message-createreplyall.md), or a [forward draft](../api/message-createforward.md).

-The message is then saved in the Sent Items folder.
+This method saves the message in the **Sent Items** folder.

 Alternatively, [send a new message](../api/user-sendmail.md) in a single operation.

 ## Permissions

-One of the following permissions is required to call this API.
+This API requires one of the following permissions.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).

 |Permission type      | Permissions (from least to most privileged)              |
 |:--------------------|:---------------------------------------------------------|